g-div/berlin-opengeo/README.md

     node api/api.js

-then visit http://localhost:9987/docs/ to get the API documentation
+then open your browser at [http://localhost:9987/docs/](http://localhost:9987/docs/) to visit the API documentation

 ### Requirements: